mltomlins0n/QANotes/PegaNotes (SSA).md

 ### Desigining for Localization

 To ensure you design your application for localization you create **field value** rules for capturing labels and notes, **paragraph** rules for instructions and messages, and **correspondence** rules for emails and other correspondence.
 Once these elements have been added to your application, they can be localized for virtually any language.

 ___

+<a name="keyed"></a>
+## Keyed Data Pages (Unit 33)

+A Keyed Data Page is a page that references another data page.
+This allwos an application to retrieve data more efficiently by reducing the number of server requests, for example.
+You can use a keyed data page to load product information to a data page on the first query of the day.
+When a user submits a request in an online store, the data is returned from the **preloaded** (keyed) data page instead of making a fresh server request.

+When using **non-keyed** data access, a trip to the data source is required for each unique query.

+When using **keyed** data access, data is preloaded in memory and results can be immediately displayed.

+Keyed data pages are best used when many server requests are made while data in the server remains unchanged.

+<a name="accessPattern"></a>
+### Data Access Patterns

+Data access patterns provide simple ways to manage data in a Pega application.
+There are three patterns, and the choice of pattern impacts the storage and refreshing of data in a case.

+* **System of Record** - provides access to data stored in another system or application.
+The application always references the system of record, so the data is always correct.

+* **Snapshot** - copies data into a case.
+The application always references the copied data, so it is only current as of when it was copied.

+* **Reference** - allows an application to use data without adding it to the data model of the application itself.
+Often used to populate UI controls such as dropdown lists.

+___